 Pangeo Forge Documentation¶

 New to Pangeo Forge?
-Start here!
+You are in the right spot!

 How the documentation is organized¶

-The User Guides explain core Pangeo Forge concepts in detail.
+User Guides explain core Pangeo Forge concepts in detail.
 They provide background information to aid in gaining a depth of understanding:

-Connecting the Community¶
+Connecting with the Community¶

 Pangeo Forge is a community run effort with a variety of roles: